 Full disclosure, I moved back to Linux for hosting the blog, but it is still hosted from home.
 While I loved my two-plus years hosting websites on FreeBSD, a few items now and then were bugging me with the nature of how I publish my website that I had difficulty with on FreeBSD.
 Mostly it was about how FreeBSD updates and the extra steps I had to perform to keep Python, Ruby, and the various plugins to those tools working.
 For my setup, it just runs more smoothly on a Linux install.
-Performance was amazing on FreeBSD, but performance is also amazing on the minimal Linux installation I have.
+Performance was terrific on FreeBSD, but performance is also excellent on the minimal Linux installation I have.
 No database and static web pages do not require much in the way of resources.

 Anyway, I have not written anything in far too long here and thought it might be interesting to some to hear what I was up to.
-Expect the Full Pints to be served regularly now, maybe more frequently and hopefully I might be inspired to write more posts this year.
+Expect the Full Pints to be served regularly now, maybe more frequently, and hopefully, I might be inspired to write more posts this year.